sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_2_CORTEX_ANALYST.md

 - Automatically generate correct SQL JOINs
 - Maintain referential integrity in queries
 - Support complex multi-table analytics

+**📝 Note**: If you provided the optional context with a SQL query in Step 1, the relationships may already be automatically detected and defined.
+Verify they are correct, or manually define them below if needed.

 In the Semantic View builder, navigate to the **Relationships** section and define the following two relationships: